Wanli-HE/Plaspline/README.md

         > python ~/plasmid-pipeline/bin/run_main.py downloading -h

    to check, and also can change the peremters to choose the version that you need. and some tools are downloaded by conda YAML file, in ~/plasmid-pipeline/envs, you can also change the version from there.

+2. configurating your config.yaml and sample.josn files, using script:

+       > python ~/plasmid-pipeline/bin/run_main.py preprocessing

+   the config.yaml and sample.josn files will generate automatically in current folder. and the default_config.yaml file is in the ~/plasmid-pipeline/conf/. before you running this script, you need to configurate your own config.yaml. this is importance.

+3. running the pipeline
+    using the script:

+       > python ~/plasmid-pipeline/bin/run_main.py working

+    and before running, REMEMBER!!!!! checking your congig.yaml file!!!!!!